Destination / Location

 - Opportunities to meditate in peaceful natural environs

-Sea Trek is happy to offer a Vipassana meditation retreat and sea kayaking trip in the pristine wilderness of the Sea of Cortez.
-When you go on this trip, you get the same experience as our Classic Islands trip, but with a focus on mindful meditation with and within nature.
+Sea Trek is happy to offer an Insight meditation and sea kayaking retreat in the pristine wilderness of the Sea of Cortez.
+When you go on this trip, you get the same experience as our Classic Islands trip, but with a focus on mindfulness meditation within the beauty of nature.

 Meditation practitioner Mark Coleman has been practicing Buddhist meditation since 1984.
-He is a Spirit Rock Meditation Teacher and has been teaching Insight meditation retreats since 1997, and has written a book, Awake in the Wild: Mindfulness in Nature as a Path of Self-Discovery.
-With Mark on this trip, you have an experienced outdoorsman who can help you see how immersion in nature is a profound way to cultivate awareness, joy, peace and insight.
+He is a Spirit Rock Meditation Teacher and has been teaching Insight meditation retreats in nature since 2002, based on his book, Awake in the Wild: Mindfulness in Nature as a Path of Self-Discovery.
+With Mark on this retreat, you have an experienced outdoors man and meditation guide who can help you see how immersion in nature is a profound way to cultivate awareness, joy, peace and insight.

 When you arrive at Loreto’s airport, we are there to transport you to our quiet hotel in the desert mountains.
 We’ll come together in the afternoon for a thorough orientation.
 Your guides will answer any questions you have, and share the flow of the coming days.

-Another day on Isla Danzante will give you additional time for deeper appreciation of the to contemplate the natural beauty all around you.
+Another day on Isla de Carmen will give you additional time for deeper appreciation of the to contemplate the natural beauty all around you.
 The waters of the Sea of Cortez are breathtaking, often appearing a light turquoise color, and the desert landscape all around provides a stark yet pleasing contrast.
-You can also spend some time snorkeling, experiencing the beauty beneath the waves as well as the beauty above it.

-The sun rises over the Sea of Cortez one last time, making fiery colors briefly appear on the turquoise-hued water.
-Bid goodbye to this magnificent piece of the planet.
+We watch the sun rise over the Sea of Cortez one last time, making fiery colors briefly appear on the turquoise-hued water and we bid goodbye to this magnificent piece of the planet.
 We’ll have breakfast, pack up, and paddle back to Puerto Escondido for the take-out, where a van will be waiting to take us back to Loreto.
-Once we’ve all showered and enjoyed a final seaside lunch or snack, it’s back to the airport, your head filled with the past week’s experiences, your heart looking forward to your next adventure.
+Once we’ve all showered and enjoyed a final seaside lunch or snack, it’s back to the airport, your head filled with the past week’s experiences, your heart looking forward to your next adventure

 All Sea Trek Baja trips start in the quaint little town of Loreto, located on the Baja peninsula about 600 miles south of San Diego.
 In most cases there is only one inbound and outbound flight a day, so our afternoon/evening meeting on day 1, and our end of trip logistics are built around that timing.